 RFF Prioritization (First Review)

 Bell shared screen with excel document of RFFs.
 There were 75 ranked requests totaling $886k.
-There were 23 requests from BTCWI, 4 from Liberal Arts, 14 from MBEPS, 17 from PRIE&LT, 16 from Public Safety and 1 from Student Services.
+There were 23 requests from BTCWI, 4 from Liberal Arts, 14 from MBEPS, 17 from PRIE&LT(Library Technology), 16 from Public Safety and 1 from Student Services.
 The committee reviewed each line item for Requested Item and dollar amount to ensure that the committee was clear on what was being requested.
 Bell indicated that the final approval would be at the November 10, 2021 meeting.

 The number of RFFs from Liberal Arts was confirmed at four.